 2. Elected officers must have necessary computer skills for their office and must have access to a computer.

 Elected officers of WCRCW shall at least be: President, Vice President, Secretary, and Treasurer or a Secretary/Treasurer.

 Section 3.
 Terms of Office

 All officers elected biennially for a two year term shall be elected in odd years to coincide with the TFRW officer’s elections.
-No officer shall serve more than two consecutive terms in the same office.
-Club officers shall be installed no later than December 31st of the year that they were elected.
-Elections are to take place between October 1 and November 30.
+No officer shall serve more than two consecutive terms in office.
+Club officers shall be installed no later than December 31stof the year that they were elected.
+Elections are to take place in November.
 All officers shall serve two year terms or until their successors are elected and take office.

 Section 4.
 Duties of the Officers

 1. To preside at all meetings of the WCRCW, the Executive Committee and the Board of Directors.

 2. To appoint all Standing Committees, except the Nominating Committee; the appointment of all committee chairmen to be approved by the Executive Committee; Standing Committees to be Campaign, Finance (or Fundraising), Public Relations, Bylaws, and Legislation/Research and Membership.